-Don’t forget too, if you’re extremely sick and can’t make the health care clinic or hospital, a general practioner will come to your hotel or home and treat you there.
-Not the case in many other countries anymore.
+Don’t forget too, if you are extremely sick and cannot get to the health care clinic or hospital, a general practitioner will come to your hotel or home and treat you there.
+Sadly, not the case in many other countries anymore.

 In large cities and tourist areas, medical care workers usually speak excellent English.
-If you find yourself needing help in a smaller area, you might have to struggle by with miming and pointing or get a Spanish-speaker to accompany you.
+If you find yourself needing help in a smaller area, you might have to struggle by with miming and pointing, or get a Spanish-speaker to accompany you.
 Downloading a free Spanish dictionary app to your mobile phone could also be helpful.

 ** The above information only applies to temporary visitors to Spain.
 If you plan on residing there long-term, you will have a lot more paperwork and registration to do, in order to access Spanish health care.
 Once registered, however, your medical care will still be free or extremely cheap.